 You say “This is a cost-accounting problem.
 Period.
 End of story.
 Any attempt to make it more complicated than that is intellectual masturbation IMO.”

 Agreed, let us treat it as an accounting problem.
 And let us de-complicate the economy to the bare bones.#1

 The most elementary economy is the production-consumption economy and it consists of the business and the household sector.
 For a start, the business sector produces and sells one consumption good.
 The business sector is fully integrated from the intake of raw material to the output of the final product.
 With one giant firm, we have the simplest of all possible cases.

-First period: the business sector pays 100 monetary units (million, billion, trillion Euro, Dollar, Yuan) to the household sector and the household sector spends exactly this amount on the consumption good.
+First period: the business sector pays 100 monetary units (million, billion, trillion Euro, Dollar, Yuan) to the household sector and the household sector spends exactly this amount on consumption goods.
 There is no saving of the household sector.
 The business sector’s profit is zero and the price of the consumption good is equal to unit wage costs.
 The real wage is equal to productivity.

 For the economy as a whole, there is no gap.
 The business sector fully recovers its wage costs.
-This can happen at ANY level of employment, so full employment is no problem at all.
+This can happen at ANY level of employment, so full employment is no problem.
 However, problems can arise on the monetary side.
 If employment is doubled, for instance, then wage income doubles and this means that transaction money must double.
 In a well-designed economy, the central bank can provide the necessary transaction balances out of nothing.

 Interim result: it is possible in principle to run the elementary production-consumption economy at any level of employment and to grow or shrink at will, provided the central bank finances the wage bill whatever it is.
 The business sector makes neither profit nor loss.
 The economy is reproducible for an indefinite number of periods.

 Second period: the household sector saves 10 monetary units (S=10) and spends 90 units.
 Now, the business sector makes a loss (Q=−10).
 The market-clearing price is lower than unit wage costs.
 There is no change in inventory.